felixleopoldo/benchpress/docs/source/json_overview.rst

 ``data``
 ========

-The ``data`` section should contain a list where each item defines a certain data setup with the following fields.
+This section should contain a list where each item defines a certain data setup with the following fields.

 * ``graph_id`` an id from a graph_ module.
 * ``parameters_id`` an id from a parameters_ module.